retraigo/deto_website/content/2024/events/technical-events/event5.md

 ---
-title: "Block and Tackle"
+title: "Switch Saga"
 description: "The Block and Tackle Debate Event that challenges your ability to switch sides at the drop of a hat!"
 date: "2024-02-24"
 ---

-# Block and Tackle
+# Switch Saga

 Where the power of persuasion meets the art of argumentation!